 |2018/006||Richard Dorsett, Cinzia Rienzo, Martin Weale||Censoring and Instrumental Variable Estimation: Biases in Estimates of the Relationship between Father’s and Children’s Years of Education|

 How to submit your paper

-Before submitting your paper, you should contact your relevant Departmental Research Leader for approval.
-Once you have the endorsement of your Departmental Research Leader send your paper to Rebeca Muñoz ([email protected]).
+Before submitting your paper, you should contact your relevant School Research Leader for approval.
+Once you have the endorsement of your School Research Leader send your paper to Rebeca Muñoz ([email protected]).

 The series does not adopt a particular style, but here are some general guidelines.

 - Use a concise and recognised writing style.

 - Line spacing should be 1.5; text should be justified with normal margins.